 Not all will choose a statue.
 In some shops and homes you may find they prefer to have a picture of this goddess of wealth hanging on the wall.

-Nang Kwak Legend and Background
+Nang Kwak Legend

 The story of how this goddess came to be is not set in stone.
 Some say she is the incarnation of the old Thai rice goddess called Mae Phosop.
 Rice has always been connected to wealth.
 As an incarnation of the rice goddess, Nang Kwak takes the wealth attraction business to a higher level.